We Made 1000 Qubits for Quantum Computing Possible

 Get In on the Action

-The KIDE platform is grand in its size, grand in its cooling power, and what a grand space it has for attaching quantum technology.
+The KIDE Cryogenic Platform is grand in its size, grand in its cooling power, and what a grand space it has for attaching quantum technology.
 We built it to cater to the anticipated needs of the quantum computing in the future, and that is why we are inviting you to a dialogue.
 Contact our Sales Engineers to hear more about the Bluefors KIDE platform and we can discuss what the future could bring you.

 Watch our video from fall 2022 about designing a large-scale cryogenic platform for the needs of quantum computing.